4-DMAPandSadness/EfsTA/User Guide.md

 ### Results

-The resulting plots and the evalutaion results and other fit statistics will be displayed in different popup windows after the evalutaions.
-In addition to that all plots and results will be saved in a new folder in the data directory called "evaluation".
+The resulting plots and the analysis results and other fit statistics will be displayed in different popup windows after the analyses.
+In addition to that all plots and results will be saved in a new folder in the data directory called "analysis".
 After closing the program the inputs will also be saved in the data directory and reloaded if the directory will be selected another time.
+Keep in mind that since the filenames will always be the same for each analysis, previous results will be overwritten.

 ## Script